Last updated: May 4, 2026

 - Start with the bill you already have.
 Check the exemption line before filing a duplicate application.

 - Find the right office first.
-Use the state county contact list for assessors.
+For exemptions, call the assessor.
 For deferral, contact your county treasurer or collector.

 - Ask one key question up front: “Which tax year am I applying for, and which income year do you use?”
 This prevents many denials.